I get travel photo envy a lot.

 It’s amazing what you are capable of doing.
 I can even tap focus and shoot one-handed on the phone now.
 (These Android phone apps help make photography easier).

-4. Try to get up early
+4. Get up early

 Ha!
 What do you mean try, the kids are jumping on you at 6am and you’ve missed your opportunity for alone time.
 If you are lucky enough to have the kids sleep in get out and shoot!